 - Larger Size When Packed

 We love this shell jacket from Patagonia.
-For a reasonable price, you get a three-layer shell jacket for tremendous value.
+You get a three-layer shell jacket for a tremendous value.
 You can easily spend triple on Gore-Tex jackets for this kind of tech.
 The shell material is a little thick, which can lead to a slight crinkly feeling.
 However, the stiff feeling is a minor drawback due to the slim cut for a sharp-looking jacket.
 The attractive look feels at home jumping puddles in the city and tackling the trails.

 The rain jacket is packable, and so is the visor hood.
 When it’s not raining hard enough to need a little face awning, roll it up and tuck it into the stowaway compartment.
 The microfleece lining on the neck keeps you warm and comfortable.

 Lined pockets keep your hands toasty when you’re out and about, and velcroed cuffs help keep the cold from sneaking in the back door.
 Zippered underarms allow you to air yourself out when the going gets a little too warm.
-The jacket comes in several color options (many horizontally two-toned), which means you can be a little more selective based on your personal preference.
+The jacket comes in several color options (many horizontally two-toned), which means you can be a little more selective based on your preference.

 Shop Patagonia Torrentshell Jacket